Monochromics/jungle-flame/README.md

 # jungle-flame

 Scratch code for learning golang.
 Everyone dislikes their jungler.
 Now you can dislike yours with science.
+Currently hard coded to NA interface. ez change in the future

 'Works' mostly out of the box.
 Just make a api_conf.json and pump in your riot api key
 ```